Epstein files mention Francine LeFrak, names of Barnard trustees’ families and alumni

 February 1, 2026

-Updated February 1, 2026 at 10:40 p.m.
+Updated June 17, 2026 at 5:01 p.m.

 Editor’s Note: This article mentions sensitive topics, including sexual assault and human trafficking.
 The mention of individuals within the files does not signify participation in illegal activity.
 All information cited in this article is publicly accessible.

-In the DOJ’s Epstein Library, the surname “LeFrak” yielded a total of 58 search results, with Francine LeFrak’s name appearing 15 times.
+In the Epstein Library, the surname “LeFrak” yielded a total of 58 search results, with Francine LeFrak’s name appearing 15 times.

-In an email sent to Epstein on September 10, 2010, an individual identified as “Jonathan” wrote that Francine LeFrak “asked [Jonathan] what [they were] doing for the holidays.”
+In an email sent to Epstein on September 10, 2010, an individual named “Jonathan” wrote that "Francine Lefrak asked me what I was doing for the holidays."

 Epstein wrote “of course” in response.

-Correspondences reveal that the LeFraks were invited to and attended parties at Mar-a-Lago, a private luxury resort in Florida owned by President Trump, including a “LeFrak dinner … at [sic] Maralogo,” as Siegal wrote in a 2010 email to Epstein.
-More recently, Francine LeFrak attended a 2017 New Year’s party at the resort and in November 2025 was recorded there shaking hands with President Trump.
+Correspondences reveal that the LeFraks were invited to and attended parties at Mar-a-Lago, a private luxury resort in Florida owned by President Donald Trump.
+This included a “LeFrak dinner … at [sic] Maralogo,” as Siegal wrote in a 2010 email to Epstein.
+Epstein once called himself “Don’s best friend.”

-Groff emailed Epstein again shortly after, stating that Michelle had informed her of Blankfein’s “long standing client commitment that she knows can not be changed” but “was sure he would be disappointed” that he could not attend dinner with Epstein and Barak.
-It is unclear whether a meeting between Epstein, Blankfein, and Barak ever took place, though numerous files point to a “close” relationship between Barak and Epstein spanning over a decade.
+Groff emailed Epstein again shortly after, stating that Michelle had informed her of Blankfein’s “long standing client commitment” but “was sure he would be disappointed” that he could not attend dinner with Epstein and Barak.

 On June 29, 2011, Epstein contacted Ehud Barak’s daughter, Anat Barak, to introduce “Tali,” an 18-year-old newly admitted Barnard student, who wanted to serve “in one of the elite units in the IDF [Israeli Defense Forces].”